How Abattoirs Violate Human Rights

-As one man who works in a pig abattoir put it to The Guardian, “Pigs down on the kill floor have come up and nuzzled me like a puppy.
+As one man working in a pig abattoir put it to The Guardian, “Pigs down on the kill floor have come up and nuzzled me like a puppy.
 Two minutes later I had to kill them – beat them to death with a pipe.”

-In a BBC article, one former abattoir worker speaks on mental health:
+In a BBC article, one former abattoir worker spoke about mental health:

-The psychological impact of killing other living beings should not be underestimated.
+The psychological impact of killing other living, feeling beings should not be underestimated.
 There’s a reason why most people don’t want to see what’s happening in abattoirs, even though they know that’s where the animals whose flesh they eat are killed.
-As Paul McCartney put it, “If slaughterhouses had glass walls, everyone would be vegetarian.”
+As Paul McCartney said, “If slaughterhouses had glass walls, everyone would be vegetarian.”

 Dire Working Conditions

-An investigation into the UK meat industry by the Equality and Human Rights Commission found evidence of widespread mistreatment and exploitation of workers – in particular, migrant workers – at abattoirs and on factory farms, including discrimination, bullying, physical abuse by managers, and unsafe working conditions.
+An investigation into the UK meat industry by the Equality and Human Rights Commission found evidence of widespread mistreatment and exploitation of workers – in particular, migrant workers – including discrimination, bullying, physical abuse by managers, and unsafe working conditions.

-Some workers were forced to work 90 hours a week, and pregnant women were made to stand for long hours and perform heavy lifting and were denied the right to go to the toilet.
-These workers are typically some of the poorest and most exploited people – because it’s a job that nobody wants to do.
+The investigation by the Equality and Human Rights Commission also found that some workers were forced to work 90 hours a week and pregnant women were made to stand for long hours and perform heavy lifting and were denied the right to go to the toilet.
+A research survey of migrant workers on UK fishing boats found that they were working 20-hour shifts.
+These workers are typically some of the poorest and most exploited people – because they’re doing jobs that nobody wants to do.

 What You Can Do

 If you can’t bear the thought of what’s happening at abattoirs, don’t support the meat industry.
-Animal agriculture not only is responsible for horrendous cruelty to animals and putting the lives of workers at risk but also breeds deadly pandemics and is destroying the planet.
+Animal agriculture is responsible not only for horrendous cruelty to animals and putting the lives of workers at risk but also for breeding deadly pandemics and destroying the planet.